oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Mercurial is a free, distributed source control management tool.
-It efficiently handles projects of any size and offers an easy and intuitive interface.
+It efficiently handles projectsof any size and offers an easy and intuitive interface.

-**URL**
+**More Information**

 https://www.mercurial-scm.org